acf-gamma/legal-codex/docs/Title I. Introduction/I. Purpose.md

 ## §1.
 Purpose & Scope

-B. Unless otherwise specified within the Legal Codex all laws apply to all members of the Foundation.

-A. The Legal Codex shall be supreme law of the Foundation, it shall contain all legal information for or within the Foundation.
+A. The Legal Codex shall act as the supreme law of the Foundation.

-B. Unless otherwise specified within the Legal Codex all laws apply to all members of the Foundation.
+B. Except as otherwise explicitly specified herein all laws set forth pursuant under the Legal Codex shall apply to all members of the Foundation without any sort of exception.

 ---

 ## §2.
 Enforcement

-A. All contents of the Legal Codex shall be enforced by all enforcement bodies in the Foundation as defined in Title II.
+A. All provisions contained in the Legal Codex shall be enforced by all enforcement bodies pursuant under Title II.

-B. Command is required to ensure their policies and protocols comply with the Legal Codex.
+B. Command members are obligated to ensure that all policy, procedure, protocol, or otherwise enforceable documentation complies with the provisions set forth within the Legal Codex.

-C. The Internal Justice Bureau and Internal Security Bureau will ensure that all enforcement bodies enforce the Legal Codex.
+C. The Internal Justice Bureau and Internal Security Bureau shall have the responsibility of supervising and ensuring all bodies of the Foundation abide by and enforce the Legal Codex upon their members.

 ---

 ## §3.
 Amendments

-A. The Legal Codex may be only amended under the following reasons
+A. Amendments to the Legal Codex may only occur under the following circumstances:

- * Unilateral amendment by the Vice Administrator or above; or
+ * Unilateral amendment by the Vice Administrator or any superior authority;

- * A bill within the Foundation legislatures; or
+ * Passage of a bill within Foundation legislatures; or

- * A simple majority vote within the Internal Justice Bureau.
+ * Amendment by simple majority vote within the Internal Justice Bureau.

-B. O5 Council may overturn all amendments from the Internal Justice Bureau.
+B. The O5 Council may overturn all amendments from the Internal Justice Bureau.

-D. Amendments shall be recorded within #codex-updates in the ACF-Gamma server.
+C. Amendments shall be recorded within #codex-updates in the ACF-Gamma server.